Use this workflow to set up a Simplified Blueprint matrix based on Topics.

 Set up based on available score or questions

-2. Select how many questions with a certain Topic you want to add.
+- Select how many questions with a specific Topic to include.

-• Per Topic you can select a score or a number of questions.
-You cannot select both.
+- Per Topic, select a score or a number of questions — not both.

-• When selecting a score, make sure that the available questions can deliver this score.
-Example: when there are 2 questions available with Topic X, that have 2 marks each, you cannot select 3 as a score.
+- When selecting a score, ensure the available questions can deliver it.
+For example: if there are 2 questions available with Topic X worth 2 marks each, a score of 3 cannot be selected.

-• You can change the question selection matrix up until you generate an assessment form.
-After that you will not be able to change it and receive the warning "You have already created a form based on this blueprint.
-In order to change the blueprint you need to delete the form."
+- The question selection matrix can be changed up until you generate an assessment form.
+After that, it cannot be changed.
+You will see the warning: "You have already created a form based on this blueprint.
+To change the blueprint you need to delete the form."

 Blueprint settings